Implementing SPA along key service pathways

 Expanded to the Wadiz app

-The Wadiz app is a hybrid app that combines native components (service home screens) and WebViews (detail pages).
-Previously, whenever a user navigated to a detail page from a native screen, a new WebView was created each time.
-To implement a Single-Page Application (SPA), we needed to switch to a system that reuses a single WebView, which required some technical development work.
+The Wadiz app is a hybrid app that combines native components (service home screens) and a webview (detail pages).
+Previously, whenever a user navigated to a detail page from a native screen, a new webview was created each time.
+To implement a Single-Page Application (SPA), we needed to switch to a system that reuses a single webview, which required some technical development work.
 Below is a summary of that development process.

-Develop a page transition interface to enable the reuse of the WebView
+Develop a page transition function (interface) to enable the reuse of the WebView

 I needed an interface to request page transitions within the app.
-The pages that can be converted to a SPA are configurable, so I passed the decision to convert to a SPA as a return value.
+The pages that can be converted to a single-page application (SPA) are configurable, so I passed whether to convert to an SPA as the return value.

 Definition of the page transition state protocol (event)

-In the app, we have defined the following events to check for success or failure and measure performance when the SPA loads.
+In the app, we've defined the following events to check for success or failure and measure performance when the SPA loads.

 Developing a custom hook to ensure the component lifecycle functions properly

 On the web, users rarely revisit the same page repeatedly.
 However, when reusing a WebView in an app, users often revisit specific pages repeatedly.
-Because React Router reuses components as long as the path remains unchanged, this can lead to an issue where the initialization code (useEffect) for each component on the page isn’t triggered in the flow described above.
+Because React Router reuses components as long as the path doesn’t change, there may be an issue where the initialization code (useEffect) for each component on the page isn’t called in the flow described above.

-We developed a custom hook to clear the current page and redraw it when the app requests a SPA transition via the interface.
+We developed a custom hook to clear the current page and redraw it when the app requests a SPA transition via an interface.

 Future Plans

-We’ve taken a close look at the optimization work we’ve done using SPA so far.
+We’ve taken a close look at how we’ve optimized the site using SPA so far.
 Moving forward, I’d also like to address the issue of slower initial page loading compared to the SSR approach.
-I plan to implement Next.js to improve the site using a combination of SSR and CSR.
+We plan to implement Next.js to improve the site using a combination of SSR and CSR.